-Under the terms of the Underwriting Agreement, the Underwriters received an underwriting discount of 8.0% to the public offering price for the March Shares and March Warrants.
-In addition, the Company agreed to pay the Representative a management fee equal to 1.0% of the aggregate gross proceeds received from the sale of the securities in the March 2023 Offering and to reimburse the accountable expenses of the Representative up to a maximum of \$145,000.
-The Company also agreed to issue to the Representative unregistered warrants (the "March Representative's Warrants") to purchase 32,750 shares of common stock, which warrants have an exercise price of \$4.875 per share (125% of the public offering price per share and accompanying warrant) and will terminate on March 8, 2028.
+Under the terms of the Underwriting Agreement, the Company also agreed to issue to the Representative unregistered warrants (the "March Representative's Warrants") to purchase 32,750 shares of common stock, which warrants have an exercise price of \$4.875 per share (125% of the public offering price per Share and accompanying Warrant) and will terminate on March 8, 2028.
 The shares of common stock underlying the March Representative's Warrants were subsequently registered under the June Resale Registration Statement, which was declared effective on June 27, 2023.

-Conversion of Convertible Debt and Preferred Stock
+• Conversion of Convertible Debt and Preferred Stock